-Other (specify fuel): Model year 2 : Brake horsepower (bhp): If the engine is rated at 250 HP or greater, is the engine a a 4 stroke lean burn engine?
-Yes No

-2Model year is either: (1) the calendar year in which the engine was originally produced, or (2) the annual new model production period of the engine manufacturer if it is different than the calendar year.
+If the engine is rated at 250 HP or greater, is the engine a 4 stroke lean burn engine? ∐ No 2 Model year is either: (1) the calendar year in which the engine was originally produced, or (2) the annual new model p roduction period of the engine manufacturer if it is different than the calendar year.
 This must include January 1 of the calendar year for which the model year is named.
-It may not begin before January 2 of the previous calendar year and it must end by December 31 of the named calendar year.
-For an engine that is converted to a stationary engine after being placed into service as a non-road or other non-stationary engine, model year means the calendar year or new model production period in which the engine was originally produced.
+It may not begin before January 2 of the previous calendar year and it must end by December 31 of the named calendar converted to a stationary engine after being placed into service as a non-road or other non-stationary engine, model year. • or new model production period in which the engine was originally produced. ,